 The temporal and spatial diversification of crops through rotation, multiple cropping and/or intercropping contribute to low-input agronomic practices and resource-efficient farming systems, and constitute a key pillar of the transition towards sustainable agri-food systems.
 Crop diversification can fulfil the need to simultaneously produce food, feed, industrial products and deliver other ecosystem services and public goods by exploiting the potential of diversity and biological regulation at field and landscape levels.
 However, diversified and low-input farming systems can only emerge if clear benefits to farmers and society are demonstrated, if the upstream and downstream value chains are fully engaged, and if the sociotechnical regime is more disposed to support crop diversification.

-The objective of the European Conference on Crop Diversification is therefore to explore how to achieve diversified agri-food systems for improved productivity, delivery of ecosystem services, resource-efficient and sustainable value chains as well as to discuss the implications of implementing more integrated sociotechnical systems (i.e., which facilitate co-innovation across research and development, education, advisory, business and policy sectors).
+The objective of the European Conference on Crop Diversification was therefore to explore how to achieve diversified agri-food systems for improved productivity, delivery of ecosystem services, resource-efficient and sustainable value chains as well as to discuss the implications of implementing more integrated sociotechnical systems (i.e., which facilitate co-innovation across research and development, education, advisory, business and policy sectors).

 - Benefits, barriers, lock ins, enablers and practical experiences of crop diversification